Embloy/Embloy-Examples/nextjs-ts/README.md

     bun install
     ```

+3. Optionally, you can set the `job_slug` in line 14 of `app/page.tsx` to one of your own jobs' `job_slug`.

-3. Run the development server:
+4. Run the development server:

     ```bash
     npm run dev